jitendarnath/jitendarnath/README.md

 I am a CS undergraduate at **Vemana Institute of Technolgy, B'luru | India**. </br>
 Currently looking for an internship in the web development and designing field.

-I love exploring new front-end technologies and experimenting them with building prototypes.:shipit: </br>
+I love exploring new front-end libraries and experimenting them with building prototypes.:shipit: </br>
 In this lockdown, I attempted to delve myself into learning Data Science and Machine Learning. 🌱</br>
 And have also recently started to practice solving code problems to tackle them in the Coding Rounds.